vadymmarkov/Rexy/README.md

 ### Replace

-When you need to replace all strings that match a regular expression pattern with a specified replacement string.
+When you need to replace all strings that match a regular expression pattern with a specified replacement string:

 ```swift
 import Rexy